 The above guidelines pertain to issuers organized in the United States, Canada and Germany.
 Proxies solicited by other issuers are voted in accordance with international guidelines or the recommendation of ISS and in accordance with applicable law and regulation.

 ITEM 8.
 PORTFOLIO MANAGERS OF CLOSED-END MANAGEMENT INVESTMENT COMPANIES

 Portfolio Manager Disclosure:

-The following individual handles the day-to-day management of the Fund.
+As of the date of this report, the following individuals handle the day-to-day management of the Fund.